 Introduction to Infant & Early Mental Health

-This course is designed to provide undergraduate students in the areas of psychology, education, social work, and other related majors preparing to work with infants and young children, an introduction to the field of infant and early childhood mental health.
+These undergraduate and graduate course options are designed to introduce undergraduate and graduate students of various majors — including counselor candidates, teacher candidates, and other related professional candidates — to the field of infant and early childhood mental health.
 This includes social and emotional development, screening, assessment and intervention, brain development, the effects of toxic stress and trauma on brain development, the role of responsive caregiving as a mitigating factor for adverse conditions, and professional areas of development such as reflective practice and infant mental health endorsement.

 Level of Study